Buy-Sell Transactions of Prasenjit Paul

 Further, my experience of offering advisory service from 2012 to 2019 reveals that investors mostly ask query only while the stock price keeps moving down.
 I rarely used to receive queries that revolves around stock price moving up.
 Most of the queries revolves around "Why the price is going down?"
 Answering queries never help stock price to go up.
 Moreover, in maximum cases, I find no significant value addition to anyone by answering queries.
 Thus, stock specific queries are excluded from the service.

 Still, if you want to connect with me personally for any kind of doubt clarification related to any aspects of the stock market, you can book an paid appointment from this page.
+Occasionally, you can expect general emails/updates if there is any significant development.

 What are the measures you take to address conflict of interest?